The Anatomy of an Internet Troll (And How To Turn Negative Feedback Into Positive)

 Instead of issuing an honest and heartfelt apology when they screwed up, they tried to go the corporate PR-speak route.
 And it didn’t end well.

-Step #5.
-Stay in Constant Contact
+How to handle negative feedback - Step #5: Stay in Constant Contact

 After the initial problem, communicate proactively with the offended party.